Agent Skills: Loom Plan Writer

 [Task description here]

-MEMORY RECORDING (use memory ONLY - never knowledge):
+MEMORY RECORDING (use loom memory ONLY — never loom knowledge, never auto-memory):

 Why this is mandatory: